renyuneyun/solid-planner/README.md

 Data is stored as RDF and synced to your Solid Pod, with a local IndexedDB cache for fast, offline-capable access.

+> This app uses AI-assiated coding / Vibe Coding heavily.
+I intend to do as much as possible for ensuring things work as expected, but will still likely miss something.
+Continuous improvements are always being made.

 ## Features

 - **Weekly planning view** — see only the tasks relevant to this week, sorted by estimated priority